If you are just starting your journey to buy a tankless water heater, you are likely asking yourself, “What size tankless water heater do I need?”

 This is why sizing a tankless water heater is so important.

 To determine your temperature rise, you need to figure out the temperature of the water coming into your home.
+And this is based on groundwater temperatures, which will vary considerably based on where you live in the U.S.

 Take a look at this groundwater temperature map to get